Q. May I come on a Tour?

 Q. Do you keep track of my child’s progress and development?

 A. Absolutely!
 The Applewood teaching staff conduct on-going assessments of the children’s development through checklists, portfolios, and observations.
-These assessments are shared with the family during our two family-teacher conferences throughout each year.
+These assessments are shared with the family annually during our family-teacher conferences.

 Q. May my child attend Applewood part-time?